If you’re like most puppy parents, you probably have a couple of goals: (1) Help your puppy reach their full potential, and (2) survive puppyhood!

 - Fear – Early, positive exposure to a variety of novel situations, objects, surfaces helps grow a puppy’s confidence, teaching him the coping skills he will need to engage in new experiences as an adult.

-- Excessive excitability – Teaching puppies how to relax and focus on their humans helps them learn to control themselves when things get exciting.
-Early exposure to novelty and opportunities to engage in plenty of mental stimulation also helps puppies avoid overstimulation.
+- Excessive excitability – Teaching puppies how to relax and focus helps them learn to control their bodies when things get exciting.
+Early exposure to novelty and opportunities to engage in enriching activities also helps puppies avoid overstimulation.

 - Destruction – Chewing and biting are normal puppy behaviors.
-But, puppies need to learn basic manners while their people learn how to manage their environment so their puppy biting and chewing behaviors don’t become bad habits in the future.
+As they grow up, puppies will learn household manners.
+Puppy guardians need to learn to manage the home environment so puppy biting and chewing behaviors don’t become habits in the future.

 Training your puppy at an early age helps to prevent these types of problem behaviors.